tgarzagut/CARLA/README.md

 - control_test_2.py (Failed atttempt)
     - (working) inside our event loop we have if statements that determine what axis is being used
     - PROBLEMS: only registers one axis at a time aka cant steer and throttle at the same time
-- triple_hc_trial_run.py (kinda works so far!)
+- triple_hc_trial_run.py (works!)
-    - manual control with triple camera using pygame joystick
+    - manual control with triple camera using pygame joystick.

 #### Tests
 - wheel_test.py